Eldorado Tour

 Mike Edwards: cello (November and December 1974)

-Melvyn Gale: cello (January to April 1975)
+Melvyn Gale: cello (January to September 1975)

-Don Arden: Business and personal management
+Don Arden: business and personal management

-Dave Arden: Business and personal management
+Dave Arden: business and personal management

 Other crew is uncertain, although probably Jake Commander, Brian Jones and Phil Copestake were involved as engineers or technicians as they were known to be good friends with the band and involved in most of their tours.